neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://hypopg.readthedocs.io/en/rel1_stable/" description="Provides the ability to create hypothetical (virtual) indexes in Postgres for performance testing" icon="app-store">hypopg</a>

-<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically inserts the username of the person executing an insert operation into a specified table in Postgres" icon="app-store">insert_username (spi)</a>
+<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically inserts the username of the person executing an insert operation into a specified table in Postgres" icon="app-store">insert_username</a>

 <a href="https://www.postgresql.org/docs/16/lo.html" description="Provides support for managing large objects (LOBs) in Postgres, including a data type lo and a trigger lo_manage" icon="app-store">lo</a>